-I set to work on garlands and quickly discovered that I wouldn't have materials enough to create quite the look I'd intended—a blessing in disguise.
-Instead I made swags.
-Except instead of being tiny, these were robust affairs of a scale better fit for a castle than a studio apartment with a loft.
-Still, I pressed on.
-I strung up lights.
-(This year I had sense enough to use tiny lights instead of the string of inch-long beacons I'd set up last year, nearly blinding myself and the entire block of neighbors.)
+But then.
+I set to work on garlands and quickly discovered that I didn’t have materials enough to create the look I’d intended.
+So instead I made swags.
+Then I strung up lights.
+(At least I had sense enough to use tiny lights instead of the string of inch-long beacons that last year had nearly blinded the entire block of neighbors.)

-When I was finally finished, my husband James came home and smiled.
-"A little claustrophobic in here, don't you think?" he asked.
+As I finally finished and surveyed the effect–robust swags of a scale perhaps better suited to a castle than a studio apartment–my husband came home and smiled.
+“A little claustrophobic in here, don’t you think?”
+James asked.

-Miserably, I agreed.
-So I started again, with a tempered plan:
+So I started over.
+With a tiny plan:

 Above: The remains of my well-intentioned, but entirely too large swags.

-Above: I dismantled one of the swags and made iteration number two: tiny wreaths that also proved too much in such a small apartment.
+Above: I dismantled one and made iteration No. 2: tiny wreaths that also proved too much in such a small apartment.
 Try, try again.

 Above: The reckoning.
 I laid out my materials to take account of what I had to work with and what I could make.
-Among the loot: washi tape in two shades of green (mine from a Japanese Washi Tape 12-Pack in Rainbow Colors, $30 from Cute Tape); Foil Tape in Brass ($5.49 from Ranger Ink); 24-gauge Gold Floral Wire ($2.55 from Mardi Gras Outlet), and all of my greens.
+Among the loot: washi tape in two shades of green (mine were Vibrant Solid Color Washi Tapes, $4 apiece from Cute Tape); Gold Foil Tape ($2.99 from Ranger Ink); 24-gauge Gold Floral Wire ($2.55 from Mardi Gras Outlet), and all of my greens.

 Above: And then I started taping.
 Taping and snipping and generally trying to make a little something out of entirely too much.